ipaas-com/iPaaS.Integration.Template/README.md

 During runtime, iPaaS.com will provide your integration a Connection object that contains a helper class named Logger that contains this method:
     * Log_Technical(string severity, string location, string details)

 1. Severity will indicate under what conditions iPaaS.com will record the entry:
     * E = Error (Always record the entry)
+    * W = Warning (Always record the entry without Error)
     * D = Debug (Only record the entry when running in Debug mode)
-    * W = ??
-    * V = Verbose (Always record the entry)
+    * V = Verbose (Verbose logging is turned off in all environments, so this will never be seen)

 2. Location is a personalized text entry that will indicate to you and your subscribers where in the integration the log entry is originating from.
 This is typically the Class and Method, but you can choose whatever is most manageable for you.